-• The Authority consulted with member jurisdictions' Finance Departments to obtain sales tax estimates for 2022.
+• The Authority consulted with member jurisdictions' Finance Departments to obtain sales tax estimates for 2023.
 The Authority relies on each member jurisdictions' assumptions and trend analysis for estimate preparation.
-The impacts of the COVID-19 pandemic, supply chain issues, and inflationary effects on the economy and uncertainty on the duration of these impacts are evidenced by the information received.
-As a result, the 2022 sales tax projection includes a 1% reduction compared to the 2021 forecast.
+The impacts of inflationary effects on the economy and uncertainty on the duration of these impacts are evidenced by the information received.
+As a result, the 2023 sales tax projection includes a 5% reduction compared to the 2022 forecast.

-Member Jurisdictions 2022 % Increase/(Decrease)
+Member Jurisdictions 2023 % Increase/(Decrease)

-Aspen 4.3%
+Aspen 0.0%

-Basalt 5.0%
+Basalt 0.0%

-Carbondale 5.0%
+Carbondale 3.0%

 Glenwood Springs 0.0%

-Eagle County 1.0%
+Eagle County 0.0%

 New Castle 3.0%

-Pitkin County (4.2%)
+Pitkin County (11.0%)

-Snowmass Village 6.0%
+Snowmass Village 3.0%